-21 Some respondents agreed with the EFRAG's tentative position in its DCL relating to the interaction between IFRS 15 and IFRS 3, IFRS 10 and IFRS 16.
-A national standard setter suggested that the IASB should provide further guidance in IFRS 16 to assist in the assessment of whether the arrangement represents a lease in the scope of IFRS 16 or a sale in the scope of IFRS 15.
-22 Two national standard setters and a users' organisation commented on the interaction between IFRS 15 and IFRS 11 and provided mixed views.
-One of them did not receive any feedback on this issue, and the others agreed with the EFRAG DCL position.
+- 21 Some respondents agreed with the EFRAG's tentative position in its DCL relating to the interaction between IFRS 15 and IFRS 3, IFRS 10 and IFRS 16.
+A national standard setter suggested that the IASB should provide further guidance in IFRS 16 to assist in the assessment of whether the arrangement represents a lease in the scope of IFRS 16 or a sale in the scope of IFRS 15. - Two national standard setters and a users' organisation commented on the interaction between IFRS 15 and IFRS 11 and provided mixed views.
+One of them did not receive any feedback on this issue, and the others agreed with EFRAG's tentative position in its DCL.